-In the 2012 financial year, NRMA had over 17% of our workforce volunteer as part of our Helping Hands Program and for the first time this year included staff from our Thrifty and NRMA Tourism & Leisure offices in Sydney.
-We have been proud to see this program more than triple its level of staff engagement in the last five years.
+In the 2013 financial year, NRMA had over a quarter of our workforce volunteered as part of our Helping Hands Program.
 Staff have served food to the homeless on the Youth Off The Streets Food Van, made activity packs for Starlight kids in hospital and restored animal enclosures at Taronga Zoo.